Ten-year strategy to transform education

-"Our aspiration is to develop an infrastructure of all-age schools within the 13 secondary school localities and develop new, purpose-built schools that not only provide state-of-the-art teaching environments but community focussed facilities that can support learners and their families.
+"Our aim is to develop an infrastructure of all-age schools within the 13 secondary school localities and develop new, purpose-built schools.
+These schools will not only provide state-of-the-art teaching environments but community focussed facilities that can support learners and their families.

 "We want to work with our headteachers and schools' community to reform our schools, using international and national experience to ensure that we create an effective and seamless education for our children from the moment they start their education journey until they leave school.
 We will do this collaboratively with our primary, secondary and special schools to ensure that we give our young people the best possible learning outcomes.

 "We also want to ensure that our post-16 learners and our 14-16-year-old learners can access a broad range of subjects within the county with a mixture of academic and vocational offers available.
 Over time, this could see us develop sixth form centres that will be able to provide a curriculum that meets the needs of all learners.